buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Note that this method does *not* return a Deferred.
 When the step is done, it should call :meth:`finished`, with a result -- a constant from :mod:`buildbot.status.results`.
-The result which will be handed off to the :class:`~buildbot.process.build.Build`.
+The result will be handed off to the :class:`~buildbot.process.build.Build`.

         If the step encounters an exception, it should call :meth:`failed` with